How Scientific Disciplines Connect to Unify Our Knowledge

 Unifying the Scientific Disciplines

 Making all the connections for adjacent fields of science is easier for some fields and more difficult for others.
 Atomic physics studies electrons as they move around the nucleus of an atom and what happens as a result.
+It’s the bedrock of how matter behaves.
 Chemistry studies how atoms interact with other atoms by forming and breaking bonds and what happens as a result.
-The jump from chemistry to biology is more difficult to make due to the immense magnitude of the billions of chemical reactions happening within a biological organism, but can be made easier to understand by organizing the information into subfields such as biochemistry.
-But no matter how you look at it, all of biology is still grounded in chemistry.
-Biology studies how certain chemicals organize and interact with each other to make life happen.
-Evolutionary biology studies how chemicals got into the specific arrangements that make life possible and how those arrangements change over time.
+Chemistry is just physics but zoomed out some.

 The same connections can be done for all other fields of science.
 The jump from biology to evolutionary psychology is probably the most difficult because that depends on understanding how the brain creates thoughts, feelings, urges, desires and so on.
 That does not mean the jump is impossible to make, it just means it’s difficult for some people to understand how the jump can be made.
-Evolutionary psychology studies how the mind works and the mind is the product of the brain, which is a biological organ.
+Evolutionary psychology studies how the mind works, and the mind is the product of the brain, which is a biological organ.
 The brain was created by genes, which are units of chemistry all composed entirely of atoms.
 There has never been a single function or property of the brain observed or discovered that did not obey well established laws of chemistry.
 It is just that there are so many combinations of complicated chemical reactions happening inside the brain that trying to understand the functioning of the brain in terms of chemistry makes the task impossible for us.
 A person would die of old age before he could map out a chemical formula for the brain, and even if it was possible to do so it would be completely worthless since nobody else would be able to use it or understand what it meant or how it worked.

 This is probably the most interesting piece ive read all week.
 Definitely got me curious!
 Ive subscribed to your blog 🙂